Benjamin Russell (journalist): Early career

 After the war he began the publication of a semiweekly journal, the Columbian Centinel which commenced publication on 24 March 1784.
 This paper he controlled for 40 years and, assisted by Fisher Ames, Timothy Pickering, John Lowell, Stephen Higginson, and George Cabot as contributors, made it one of the most influential organs of the Federalist party.

 Russell and William Warden first published the Massachusetts Centinel beginning in 1784.
 In 1785 Ben became the sole publisher and changed the name to the Columbian Centinel.
 Staff included Samuel Gilbert and Thomas Dean.

 Political office

 Russell coined the expression "Era of Good Feeling" on the occasion of President Monroe's visit to Boston in 1817.

-He was one of the aldermen of Boston, was a representative to the General Court, State Senator for a number of years, was one of the Governor's Council, and in 1820 was a member of the Massachusetts Constitutional Convention.
+He was one of the aldermen of Boston, was a representative to the General Court, State Senator for a number of years, was a member of the Massachusetts Governor's Council, and was a member of the Massachusetts Constitutional Convention of 1820–1821.